 Input VAT is recognized as an asset and will be used to offset the Company's current output VAT liabilities and or applied for claim for tax credit certificates.
-Input VAT is stated at its estimated NRV.
+Input VAT is stated at its estimated net realizable value.

 Output VAT